rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

 ******

 **Format**
-  The format of the exported file.
+  The format of the export.

   :DXF: Export the cross section as DXF.
   :Object: Export the cross section into a Object for further use in Blender.